A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Conclusion

 We have presented an algorithmic and lower bound framework for obtaining $2^{\Theta(n^{1-1/d})}$ algorithms and matching conditional lower bounds for several problems in geometric intersection graphs.
 We find the following questions intriguing:

 \begin{itemize} \item Is it possible to obtain clique decompositions without geometric information?
-Alternatively, how hard is it color the complement of a small diameter geometric intersection graph of fat objects? \item Many of our applications require the low degree property (i.e., the fact that $G_\cP$ has bounded degree).
+Alternatively, how hard is it color the complement of a small diameter geometric intersection graph of fat objects?
+If we could approximate the size of a minimum clique decomposition in a greedy partition class within a constant factor, then all our algorithms (except those for {\sc Hamiltonian Cycle} and {\sc Hamiltonian Path}) would become robust. \item Many of our applications require the low degree property (i.e., the fact that $G_\cP$ has bounded degree).
 Is the low degree property really essential for these applications?
-Would having low average degree be sufficient? \item Is it possible to modify the framework to work without the similar size assumption? \end{itemize}
+Would having low average degree be sufficient? \item Is it possible to modify the framework to work without the similar size assumption?
+In case of \textsc{Dominating Set}, it is already known that the similar size assumption is necessary~\cite{Bergk20}. \end{itemize}

 Finally, it would be interesting to explore the potential consequences of this framework for parameterized and approximation algorithms.
+Work in this direction has already begun~\cite{FominLP0Z20}.